 License Requirements

-Your license fee depends on whether you process domestic & wild game animals, wild game only or operate a mobile slaughter unit.
-Below is breakdown of the licensing process for each.
+Your license fee depends on whether you process domestic & wild game animals, wild game only, or operate a mobile slaughter unit.
+Below is a breakdown of the licensing process for each.

 Custom Processor of Domestic & Wild Game Animals